This is part one of a three-part series on Facebook opportunities for franchisors and businesses with multiple locations.

 - Easy creation of Facebook pages for all your locations.
 There’s no need to go to the time and effort to manually set up an individual Facebook page for each location; you simply submit information for each store (as outlined in the “implementation” section, below) directly to Facebook and they automatically create pages for all of your “Children.”
 This saves a great deal of time, particularly if you have many locations.

 - Ability to cascade creative to all Children.
 This is a tremendous benefit because it enables companies to ensure consistent branding across all pages through the use of high-quality creative for both cover photos and profile pictures.
 If you are a business with multiple locations, undoubtedly you have struggled to maintain consistent branding and quality.
 But what often happens is that the local store manager sets up their Facebook page and they either do not know your brand style guide or do not have access to appropriate graphics.
-The end result: a mish-mash of logos with varying color schemes, cropping issues, and/or creative that violates Facebook’s terms and conditions.
+The end result: a mish-mash of logos with varying colour schemes, cropping issues, and/or creative that violates Facebook’s terms and conditions.

 - Built-in map and store finder.
 Facebook automatically creates a map tab on the parent page that includes all your locations and allows people to perform a free-form search using parameters such as city name, postal code, neighbourhood and many more.
 The search is actually quite powerful – you can even search terms like “downtown Toronto” and receive relevant results.